dgdoyh/dgdoyh/README.md

 >> - Main repository: https://github.com/Manthan8567/Cosmo-Ranger (I worked as @sadoyh)
 >> - Status: Complete (Duration: 3 months)
 >> - Co-Contributors: @Manthan8567, @ocampo2001k
->> - This is a school project for my Game Engine class in the fourth semester.
+>> This is a school project for my Game Engine class in the fourth semester.
 The theme was "main effect/side effect," so we created three different scenes: Tutorial, Sand Planet, and Mars.
 Each planet has a different effect and its corresponding side effect.
+Player can move to the next planet after complete the quest of the current planet.
 Since this is a programming-focused class, our team concentrated on building a game with rich content and functionality rather than prioritizing visuals, ensuring everything was error-free within the given timeframe.
->> - As the team lead, I managed the project’s progression, quality, and teamwork, addressing any issues that arose.
-I also implemented various systems, including an enemy state machine, leveling system, quests, dialogue, animations for enemies and NPCs, item spawning, UI and more.
-Also, I modified and connected the system components to ensure they worked seamlessly across all three scenes.
-(For further details, I’ve outlined my contributions in the “Contributions” section below.)
+>> As the team lead, I managed the project’s progress, quality, and teamwork, addressing any issues that arose.
+I actively communicate to teammates to improve our teamwork and productivity.
+>> As a programmer, I have implemented an enemy state machine, character health, leveling system, quest system, dialogues, animations for enemies and NPCs, Mars effects, item spawning, UI, and sound effects.
+I also connected the game components and data across all three scenes.
 >
 >> ### Gameplay Video
 >>